Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 So far, we have used molecules whose injection was a non-blocking call.
 An important feature of Join Calculus is “blocking” (or “synchronous”) molecules.

-Ihe runtime engine simulates the injecting of a blocking molecule in a special way.
+The runtime engine simulates the injecting of a blocking molecule in a special way.
 The injection call will be blocked until some reaction can start with the newly injected molecule.
 This reaction's body will be able to send a “reply value” back to the injecting process.
 Once the reply value has been sent, the injecting process is unblocked.